luizfernando03/minicurso/README.md

 # Minicurso
-Minicurso do cataliza 2022- como consumir a API do Rick And Morty
+Minicurso do catalisa 2022- como consumir a API do Rick And Morty